- All endpoints return either a JSON object or an array.

 Each network has its own token.
 Using token created for another network will result in Error 403 with message "Network token mismatch".

-There are two types of limits we are enforcing:
+There are three types of limits we are enforcing:

 The first depends on your plan and is the number of request we allow per day.
 We defined the day from midnight to midnight of UTC time.